hemant-d-khanna/calculator/readme.md

 Build a modern, highly interactive web application for an advanced calculator using HTML, Tailwind CSS, and vanilla JavaScript in a single self-contained file.
+This entire application is built using Canvas on Gemini AI.

 Key Requirements:
 1. DESIGN & LAYOUT: